 Some of our ambitions have already become a reality.
 Our first new-build homes were unveiled in 2018, providing safe, warm and welcoming spaces for Newport families.

-Our finance arrangements have changed too, to make the most of our assets; people, homes and relationships — supporting us to build more homes and deliver our 2020 Vision.
+Our finance arrangements have changed too, to make the most of our assets; people, homes and relationships — supporting us to build more homes and deliver our strategic objectives outlined in our NCH strategy 2025.
 With 2795 new and affordable homes needed in Newport within the next 5 years, there are two things firmly on the NCH agenda: challenge and change.

 The £7.5 million development and regeneration of Ringland is our flagship regeneration scheme.
 Working with Powell Dobson Architects, the plan involves several phases, including the building of 170 new homes within the area and the relocation of Ringland Shopping Centre.